 Thanksgiving can bring up a lot of social anxiety for those of us who have weird diets or food allergies.
 Whether you follow the GAPS Diet, are gluten-free, or avoid grains, refined sugar, or something else, you can feel like a high-maintenance eater.
+How can we not stress so much over our special diet this Thanksgiving?

 While some family members have strong opinions about what you eat, I really believe much of this stress is self-imposed.
 Others can sense your anxiety or ambivalence when you stare longingly at that apple pie while refusing a piece, and that can make them uncomfortable.
 When YOU are comfortable and happy with how you eat, it relieves any stressful energy around your food choices.